WiLLiAM111333/serverside-botscripts/README.md

 **Tool to help me host multiple bots on one unix based machine with ease running bash**

+**Currently only supports PM2 processes but support for other runtimes will be added along the way when needed**

 You will find instructions for how to use this tool for your own machine (if I ever got around to fixing it so it works on any machine and not just my own, who knows really)